Music for Documentary

 We’ve picked a few of our favourites and offer advice on finding the best music for your documentary.

-How to choose background music for your documentary
+How to choose the best background music for documentaries

 Music can be crucial for setting the scene and creating emotional beats in a documentary.
 Our top tips for choosing your music are: